 Do Non-Metals Conduct Electricity?

-No, the non-metals do not conduct electricity because the electrons are strongly attracted to the nucleus, and there is no free movement of the electrons.
+No, non-metals do not conduct electricity because the electrons are strongly attracted to the nucleus and cannot freely move.
 They are usually network solids that might be viewed as giant molecules having a directional covalent bond—for example, diamond, silica, and silicon carbide.

-The two most known forms of carbon, diamond and graphite, are typical network solids non-metals.
+The two most known forms of carbon, diamond, and graphite, are typical network solids non-metals.
 Surprisingly, graphite is the only non-metal that conducts electricity.
-The reason is that in the layered graphite structure, each carbon atom is surrounded by three other carbon atoms, and there is the availability of one free electron in each carbon.
+The reason is that in the layered graphite structure, each carbon atom is surrounded by three other carbon atoms, and one free electron is available in each carbon.

-The non-metals polar compounds ionizable in water conduct electricity, called electrolytes.
-The aqueous electrolyte solutions can conduct electricity even though water does not.
-For example, the aqueous solution of hydrochloric acid conducts the electricity up to a great extent because it is a strong electrolyte that is completely ionized in water to offer a massive amount of charged particles to move to conduct electricity.
+The non-metal polar compounds ionizable in water conduct electricity and are called electrolytes.
+Aqueous electrolyte solutions can conduct electricity even though water does not.
+For example, the aqueous solution of hydrochloric acid conducts electricity to a great extent because it is a strong electrolyte that is completely ionized in water to offer a massive amount of charged particles to move to conduct electricity.

-Ionic solids like sodium chloride (NaCl) are the bad conductor of electricity in a solid-state.
+Ionic solids like sodium chloride (NaCl) are a solid-state’s lousy conductor of electricity.
 Still, they conduct electricity in molten or aqueous form due to the movement of charged particles, cations, and anions.

 Are Metals Good Insulators?

 No, metals are good conductors, while non-metals are excellent insulators.
-The insulator is the term used for non-conductors, the substances that do not allow the electricity to pass through themselves.
-The typical examples of insulators are plastic rubber and wood.
+The insulator is the term for non-conductors, the substances that do not allow electricity to pass through themselves.
+Typical examples of insulators are plastic, rubber, and wood.
 The reason for the nonconducting behavior of the insulators that do not conduct electricity is another story we will discuss.

-What Characteristic of Metals Makes them Good Electrical Conductors?
+What Characteristics of Metals Make Them Good Electrical Conductors?

 The metals are metallic solids, which have a solid metallic bond.
-Generally speaking, the characteristic of the metals having highly free electrons make them good conductors of electricity.
-But, when we discuss the conducting property of the metals technically, we talk about The Molecular Orbital Theory and Electron Sea Model.
+Generally speaking, the characteristic of the metals having highly free electrons makes them good conductors of electricity.
+However, when we discuss the technical conducting property of metals, we talk about molecular orbital theory and the electron sea model.
 The Molecular Orbital Theory explains the conducting characteristics of the different metals reasonably.
-It is also called Molecular Orbital Model or Band Model.
-According to this model, it is assumed that the electrons in the filled orbitals are localized.
+It is also called the Molecular Orbital Model or Band Model.
+According to this model, the electrons in the filled orbitals are assumed to be localized.

-In contrast, the atomic orbitals containing the valence electrons overlap to form a new set of delocalized orbitals known as molecular orbitals.
-The electrons travel around the metals crystals around these orbitals.
+In contrast, the atomic orbitals containing the valence electrons overlap to form a new set of delocalized molecular orbitals.
+The electrons travel around the metal crystals around these orbitals.
 The empty molecular orbital equal in energy to the partially filled molecular orbitals explains the electrical conductivity of the metals.
-The partially filled molecular orbitals are conduction bands to welcome the traveling electron incoming from the valence band.
+The partially filled molecular orbitals are conduction bands that welcome the traveling electrons from the valence band.

-In the case of the metals, the energy gap between the two bands is the lowest, so the electron travels quickly from the valence band to the conduction band, and the conduction of the electricity takes place.
+In the case of metals, the energy gap between the two bands is the lowest, so the electron travels quickly from the valence band to the conduction band, and the electricity is conducted.
 Contrary to this, the energy gap between the valence band and conduction band in the case of insulators is most significant, and there is no chance of moving electrons, so conduction of the electricity does not occur through the insulators.

 Can Iron Conduct Electricity?

 Yes, iron conducts electricity due to its metallic nature and the availability of free electrons.
-The atoms in a metal such as iron are held together by a metallic bond.
-According to the Electron Sea Model of the metallic solids, each bit in a metal crystal, for example, iron loses all valence electrons to form a sea of the valence electrons.
-These electrons are held by the charged iron ions and give conducting property to the iron when we connect a battery terminal.
-We can also explain the conducting property of Iron metal on the Molecular Orbital Model or Band Model.
+A metallic bond holds together the atoms in a metal such as iron.
+According to the Electron Sea Model of metallic solids, each bit in a metal crystal, for example, iron, loses all valence electrons to form a sea of valence electrons.
+The charged iron ions hold these electrons and give conducting property to the iron when we connect a battery terminal.
+We can also explain the conducting property of iron metal in the molecular orbital model or band model.
 According to this, there is the lowest energy gap between the valence band and conduction band, making the electrons move from the valence to conduction as the battery is connected, so the conduction occurs.

 Metals are Good Conductors of Electricity Because?